Zoo of Correlation Inequalities in Holography and Beyond: Holographic Strong Superadditivity

 Restricting to holographic/random basis measurements (without feedback), one-way LOCC does not outperform two-way LOCC.
 If it is generically true for holographic/random states, the two-way, one-shot distillable entanglement should be given by

 This motivates us to think of a symmetrized classical correlation~\cite{Mori:2024gwe,Mori:2025gqe}

-While answering to the question~\eqref{eq:2wayED=1way?} is hard, here we ask if its consequence holds or not.
-If the two-way distillable entanglement is dual to the symmetrized correlation, that is, $E_D(A:B)=J_W(A:B)$, then there is two-way strong superadditivity
+While answering question~\eqref{eq:2wayED=1way?} is hard, here we ask if its consequences hold or not.
+If the two-way distillable entanglement is dual to the symmetrized correlation, that is, $E_D(A:B)=J_W(A:B)$, then there must be a two-way strong superadditivity